Male OB-GYNs Are Rare, But Is That A Problem?

 A study published last fall found the women are underrepresented in leadership roles in medical school departments of obstetrics and gynecology all around the country.
 That ratio was most lopsided in men's favor in the South.

 It's perhaps only a matter of time before that, too, changes.
-Savage says she just learned that her program's incoming class of OB-GYN residents next year will be all-female.
+Savage says she just learned that her program's incoming class of OB-GYN residents next year will be all female.

 This story is part of NPR's reporting partnership with WFAE and Kaiser Health News.